 - 1 tablespoon fresh rosemary, minced

-- Place in a large pot and fully submerge with water.
+- Place potatoes into a large pot and fully submerge them with water.
 Add about a 1/8 teaspoon of salt.

-- Turn to high heat and bring to a boil for 20-25 minutes or until you can easily pierce the potatoes with a fork.
+- Heat over medium/high heat and bring to a boil for around 20-25 minutes or until the potatoes are tender and you can easily pierce the potatoes with a fork.